-CAREER RESEARCH AND DEVELOPMENT INTERNSHIP
+HONORS CAREER RESEARCH AND DEVELOPMENT INTERNSHIP

-Course: 559726 - III (Academic) 2 credits
+Course: 559718 (Honors) 1 credit 559728 (Honors) 2 credits

-The work-based learning experience takes place at the work-site, includes a minimum of 250 hours, and may be paid or unpaid.
+The work-based learning experience takes place at the worksite, includes a minimum of 250 hours, and may be paid or unpaid.
 An individualized training plan identifies the appropriate competencies, duties, and tasks in academic, technical, and workplace readiness areas that apply directly to the students' goals.